AY2223S2-CS2103-T13-2/tp/docs/DeveloperGuide.md

   one (if the functionality of only one is needed).
 * depends on some classes in the Model component (because the Storage component’s job is to save/retrieve objects that belong to the Model)

+**Implementation:**

+Serialization and deserialization of recipe book objects is done using [Jackson](https://github.com/FasterXML/jackson).
+To serialize a recipe, we must necessarily serialize its component fields too: its `Name`, `RecipePortion`, `RecipeDuration`, `Tag` set, `Ingredient` list, and `Step` list.

+The default JSON representation for each component is to express the fields of each component as key-value pairs.
+However, this representation is too verbose and space-inefficient.
+Hence, we opted to write custom JSON adapters for each component clas, which can be found in the [`seedu.recipe.storage.jsonadapters`](https://github.com/AY2223S2-CS2103T-T13-2/tp/tree/master/src/main/java/seedu/recipe/storage/jsonadapters) package.
+The JSON adapters allow us to express how each class should be serialized.

 ## **Appendix: Requirements**